Zoom basics, or questions you never dared to ask

 If you do NOT have a free (or paid) Zoom account, please watch these short, one-minute videos for an easy, quick way to update to the latest version of the Zoom app.
 If you have already participated in a zoom meeting on your iPhone or iPad, the Zoom app is already installed; however, regular updates are crucial to make it work headache free.
 You are not required to sign up for a free/paid Zoom account to participate in zoom meetings, but ‘no account’ is the bare bone version.
 Do yourself a favor and get a free zoom account if you zoom often.

-There are hundreds thousands of zoom videos on the web.
+There are hundreds of thousands zoom videos on the web.
 This list is in no way comprehensive, but we tried to select a few for you that explain it well and clearly.
-How to videos produce by zoom are here.

 Basic Video: Join a Zoom Meeting